For thousands of years, people have dreamed about AI and the challenges it might bring in distinguishing humans from machines.

 Others would ask a series of questions during registration that were either automatically verified or sent to a reviewer prior to authorization.
 This prevented random "wardialers" who had discovered a non-public BBS from signing up.

 Finally, due to the resource constraints described above, many BBSs had download limits or credit systems in place, which functioned as anti-content-scraping systems to prevent a new user from downloading every file available and tying up a phone line for days.

 1996: Modern Humanity Verification in the Online Context

 By 1994, the Web was starting to come into being.
-By 1996, more than 36 million people had access to the Internet, and many people in academia and industry had been using online systems to communicate for decades, but the 1990s brought a much larger and less-moderated audience into the online sphere.
+By 1996, more than 36 million people had access to the Internet.
+Many in academia and industry had been using online systems like email and FTP to communicate for decades, but the 1990s brought a much larger and less-moderated audience into the online sphere.

-As in any group of people greater than 1, antisocial behaviors were already commonplace online.
+As in any group of people greater than 1, antisocial behaviors became commonplace online.
 This led to a resurgence of interest in applications of the Imitation Game (or "Turing test") to deter automated fraud and abuse.

 For example, in 1996 Moni Naor wrote a paper entitled "Verification of a human in the loop, or Identification via the Turing Test" in which he outlines all commonly used challenge types still in use today.

 We propose using a "Turing Test" in order to verify that a human is the one making a query to a service over the web.
 Thus, before a request is processed the user should answer as a challenge an instance of a problem chosen so that it is easy for humans to solve but the best known programs fail on a non-negligible fraction of the instances.
 We discuss several scenarios where such tests are desired and several potential sources for problems instances.
 We also discuss the application of this idea for combatting junk mail.